 The 18-hole course at Čeladná promises to make an impression, with a magical atmosphere and beautiful views of the Beskydy mountains.

 Meanwhile, the region called Kravaře has a 9-hole golf course set in a beautiful English park, next to a Baroque castle.
-The landscape is dotted with one hundred year old trees – and plenty of water hazards.
+The landscape is dotted with one-hundred-year-old tree – and plenty of water hazards.

 Karlštejn Golf Club

-Just about 30 minutes’ drive from Prague in Karlstejn village, you can play golf surrounded by beautiful green scenery.
+Just about 30 minutes drive from Prague in Karlstejn village, you can play golf surrounded by beautiful green scenery.
 The golf club was established in 1993 and hosted its first European PGA tour event in 1997.
 Today it serves up a challenging 18-hole, par-72 course on the hill just across the river from the castle with some truly magnificent views.
 It’s an uphill course, so be prepared to lug your clubs uphill between holes.
-The club is a bit expensive, with green fees starting at 2,000 CZK, but for golf enthusiasts it’s definitely worth it.
-There’s also an excellent nearby relaxation centre with restaurant, swimming pool, hot steam room and massages, so you can treat yourself after a hard day on the greens.
+The club is a bit expensive, with green fees starting at 2,000 CZK, but it’s definitely worth it for golf enthusiasts.
+There’s also an excellent nearby relaxation centre with a restaurant, swimming pool, hot steam room and massages, so you can treat yourself after a hard day on the greens.
 Reservations are required for weekends. www.karlstejn-golf.cz